What is diabetic retinopathy?

 Examinations and Tests

 Diabetic retinopathy can be detected during a dilated eye examination by an ophthalmologist or optometrist.
-An examination by your primary doctor, during which your eyes are not dilated, is not an adequate substitute for a full examination done by an ophthalmologist.
+An examination by your primary doctor, during which your eyes are not dilated, is not an adequate substitute for a full examination done by an ophthalmologist or optometrist.
 Eye examinations for people with diabetes can include:

 - Visual acuity testing.
 Visual acuity testing measures the eye's ability to focus and to see details at near and far distances.
 It can help detect vision loss and other problems.